 Civil Cases.
 Civil cases are noncriminal lawsuits filed in court where individuals, businesses, or government entities sue to protect, enforce, and/or obtain compensation for violations of their rights.
 Civil cases are generally resolved by (1) dismissal of the case prior to trial, (2) settlement prior to trial, or (3) court or jury trial.
-Two examples of civil cases include:
+An example of civil cases are tort claims.